 Profound Identification With The Reader

-This is a requisite for this category of fiction.
-Adult readers don’t necessarily identify strongly with a protagonist, but the youth reader is really living the story, far more than other types of fiction.
-Even in children’s literature, the parents are more present.
+This is a requisite for young adult fiction.
+Adult readers don’t necessarily identify strongly with a main character, but the youth reader is really living the story, far more than other types of fiction.

-There is more capacity to decide, more desire to operate, more experience, putting things in context, analytical capacity.
-The desire is to make the decisions without waiting for the parent or teachers to choose.
+According to Beagley there is more capacity to make decisions in a young adult novel.
+Young adult characters desire more experience.
+They want to put things in context, to work on their analytical capacity.
+In short, more agency is afforded characters of young adult literature.
+The main character’s desire is to make decisions without waiting for the parent or teachers to choose for them.

 Surely That’s Not A Children’s Book!

 The following notes are from Episode One of Kid You Not Podcast, which is entitled: Surely That’s Not A Children’s Book!

 The podcast opens with excerpt from two different books: One is published for adults, the other for young adults, yet the excerpt for young adults is more disturbing in content.
 There is no discernible difference between the styles.